connervieira/Predator/README.md

 ### Offline

-Predator works entirely offline, and never even connects to the internet at all.
+Predator works entirely offline, and never needs to connect to the internet to function.
+Predator only ever makes network requests when the user actively asks it to download information from a network host.

 ### Free